-Nevertheless, NCCCO considers training to be vital to its goal of improving safety in the workplace.
-Indeed, one of its principal aims has been to stimulate the recognition for the need for professional instruction in the knowledge and skills that define crane operator competency.
+Nevertheless, NCCCO considers training to be vital to the certification process.
+Indeed, one of its principal aims has been to stimulate the recognition for the need for professional instruction in the knowledge and skills that define load handling equipment operator competency.

-NCCCO recommends any candidate or instructor wishing to prepare for the CCO certification exam to utilize the study materials listed in the Candidate Handbook, and to carefully review the Knowledge Areas listed there.
-NCCCO also strongly urges employers or candidates seeking training to submit the CCO Knowledge Areas to any training firm they may consider utilizing to ensure their curriculum matches the knowledge tested on the NCCCO exam.
+NCCCO recommends that any candidate or instructor desiring to prepare for CCO certification exams utilize the study materials listed in the appropriate Candidate Handbook and carefully review the Knowledge Areas (Written Exam Outlines) listed there.
+NCCCO strongly urges employers or candidates seeking training to submit the appropriate NCCCO Knowledge Areas to any training firm they are considering to be sure that the curriculum matches the knowledge areas tested on the CCO exams.

 While NCCCO is unable to recommend or endorse any particular training company, NCCCO does maintain a database of training companies that have indicated they offer preparatory training for CCO certification exams.
 Such companies are permitted to use the CCO logo and/or acronym with permission in accordance with NCCCO’s stated policy (see Use of CCO Logo).
 No endorsement of the programs offered is implied.
 Furthermore, this database does not necessarily include all training companies offering preparatory training, and NCCCO cannot and does not make any warranty or guarantee regarding the qualifications or fitness of any training provider.

 Training companies are permitted to host written CCO exam administrations; however, no training may be conducted at any CCO test site within one hour of a scheduled written examination.
 This requirement, which applies to all CCO written test sites nationwide, is designed to reaffirm the separation between the training and testing processes; it also prevents unwarranted interaction on test day between training and testing personnel.